msys2/msys2.github.io/web/index.md

 2. Run the installer.
 MSYS2 requires 64 bit Windows 7 or newer.

-3. Enter your desired **Installation Folder** (short ASCII-only path, no accents, no spaces, no symlinks, no subst or network drives).
+3. Enter your desired **Installation Folder** (short ASCII-only path on a NTFS volume, no accents, no spaces, no symlinks, no subst or network drives, no FAT).

     ![Second screen of MSYS2 installation](images/install-2-path.png)